One of the reasons why many business strategies fail is lack of shared vision throughout the company’s employees.

 The advantages of mapping your business strategy are:

 » A strategy map helps identify what drives business performance.
 Unlike the 1st generation balanced scorecard which only showed a collection of measures in perspective, strategy maps show a cause and effect relationship between the objectives and outcomes.

-» Mapping the strategy on a single piece of paper simplifies the process of understanding the strategy and communicating it to everyone in the organisation because they are able to read and visualise from a piece of paper and contribute towards its execution.
-It is better than having, say, a 1000 word document to read.
+» Mapping the strategy on a single page of paper simplifies the process of understanding the strategy and communicating it enterprise wide.
+Employees are able to read and visualize from a piece of paper and contribute towards its execution.
+This is better than going through a 1000 word document.

 » The cause and effect relationship helps with the planning process as this helps identify what drives performance.
 They show your desired destination and how you intend to get there.

-» Using a strategy map helps cascade the strategy throughout the organisation resulting in everyone contributing towards organisational success.
+» Using a strategy map helps cascade the strategy across the organization resulting in everyone contributing towards organizational success.
 Since strategy maps focus on the objectives first, the next question to ask is, “How to achieve those objectives?”
-Everyone will then be able to realise that they have to co-ordinate with each other to achieve the overall goals.
+Everyone ultimately realizes they have to co-ordinate with each other to achieve the overall business objectives.